 Skip the freezer aisle or the waffle house on a weekend and make fresh Strawberry Waffles from scratch.
 They’re SO easy to make and taste much better than store-bought waffles!
 Follow this simple recipe to make the perfect sweet and tasty breakfast or brunch for your family.

 These strawberry waffles are also great for Mother’s day brunch!
-Pair them with this easy egg custard quiche, asparagus tart, and some refreshing cocktails!
+Pair them with this easy egg custard quiche, asparagus tart, berry bread pudding, and some refreshing cocktails!
 Or go alcohol-free, and make this easy strawberry lemonade!

 If you enjoy waffles, and strawberries are one of your favorite fruits, you will love this recipe for Strawberry Waffles.
 They are easy to make with simple ingredients that you can easily find at your local grocery store, including fresh diced strawberries, vanilla extract, and all-purpose flour.
 You may already have all or most of these ingredients in your pantry already.